charleswt/challenge-1/README.md

 ## Contributing

-This project was developed by [Your Name](https://github.com/charleswt/).
+This project was developed by [Charles Tiffany](https://github.com/charleswt/).

 ## Screenshot